b4ssrp/android-apps-list/README.md

-# Awesome android apps list
+# Cool android apps list
 List of free and cool android applications, from calculators to music players.
 # Table of content